Seanl686/Week9-10/redux-store-sl/README.md

 # Redux Counter Application

 A modern React application demonstrating state management using Redux Toolkit.
-This project showcases a simple counter functionality with synchronous and asynchronous state updates.
+This application now uses Tailwind CSS for more efficient styling.

 ## Project Overview